DrakirL/DrakirL.github.io/p10/class/barbarian.md

  + You can't cast Spells.
  + You can't maintain Concentration.
  + You are Resistant to Bludgeoning, Piercing, and Slashing damage.
  + You may add your Rage Die (which is a d4) to the damage you deal with a Martial Melee Attack.
+You can only add this bonus once per Action (PHRASING?)
- + You gain Advantage on any Strength-based Skill Check you make. *Anything where Rage would be beneficial?
+ + You gain Advantage on any Strength-based Skill Check you make. *Anything where Rage would be beneficial, like training?
 Is that too abstract?*
  #### <br>
  Your Rage lasts until you regain your actions, but you may immedietly use 1 of the Actions you gain to extend. <br>
  You can enter this Rage once per Rest?
 OR After your Rage ends, an hour must pass before you can enter it again?

 ### Level 1: Fight or Flight?
 Freedom of Movement?
 Unarmored Defence?
-Provided you are wearing no armor, your Speed is increased by 10?
-20? feet and you add your Save Skill/Martial Skill? to your defence? <br>
+Provided you are wearing no armor, your Speed is increased by 10 feet and you add your Save Skill/Martial Skill? to your defence? <br>
 *This starts off fine, maybe not even good enough, but may be too crazy at the later levels, with almost guaranteed 20+ DEF.*
 ### Level 1: Barbarian Subclass
 You choose a Barbarian Subclass and gain its Level 1 Features.